-Print a few 32 Question score sheets to have ready for use in each division's final match.
+Print a few 32 Question and 24 Question score sheets to have ready for use in each division's semifinal and final matches.
 All other battles will use 16 Question score sheets.

 SAMPLE TOURNAMENT SCHEDULES

 We offer three different model schedules (see appendix) that you can adapt for your region's divisions depending on the number of teams competing.